24. Provisions, Contingent liabilities and Capital Commitments

 (h) Registration of charges or satisfaction thereof with Registrar of Companies

-There Is no charges or satisfaction thereof yet to be registered with Registrar of Companies beyond the statutory period as on the date of BalanceSheet.
+There is no charges or satisfaction thereof yet to be registered with Registrar of Companies beyond the statutory period as on the date of BalanceSheet.

 (i) Compliance with number of layers of companies